What You Need to Know About the Takata Airbags

 Several companies took the initiative to social media like Facebook and Twitter to increase awareness and invite customers to bring in their cars.
 Some even distributed flyers as a means to educate people about the growing problem.

 Below is a list of car manufacturers reported to have been affected by the recall.

 An article in the New York Times suggested that Takata had prior knowledge of the defective airbags but did not report it to the appropriate authorities.
 The U.S. government is now calling for a criminal investigation on the case.
 Takata, on the other hand, denied the accusation and said that they are in cooperation with the government investigation.

-Takata, however, stated as early as 2015, that it has 88 reports of the explosions.
-Takata is legally liable to replace all these airbags which have been implemented over the course of 15 years in different car makes and models.
+Takata stated as early as 2015 that it has 88 reports of explosions.
+Takata is legally liable to replace all these airbags which have been implemented over the course of 15 years in the different car makes and models.
 Today, the campaign is focused on high humidity areas where airbag explosions are likely to occur.
-Takata may also be liable for many wrongful deaths.
+Takata may also be liable for wrongful deaths associated with the airbags.